mosesestrada/VirtualMachine/README.md

 <img src="https://i.imgur.com/iwAghrg.png" height="80%" width="80%" alt="Add a VM"/>
 <br />
 <br />
 We will be assigning 1024MB of memory for our VM.
+Click next.
 <br/>
 <img src="https://i.imgur.com/rPlvFvu.png" height="80%" width="80%" alt="Add a VM"/>
 <br />
 <br />
-We want our VM to be able to communicate outside of our nextwork so we will set our network adapter to "External"
+We want our VM to be able to communicate outside of our nextwork so we will set our network adapter to "External".
+Click next.

  <br/>
 <img src="https://i.imgur.com/aXivyPH.png" height="80%" width="80%" alt="Add a VM"/>
 <br />
 <br />
-Set your virtual hard disk properties to match my prompt or set your own values.
+Set your virtual hard disk properties to match my prompt or set your own values then click next.
  <br/>
 <img src="https://i.imgur.com/Ah7NZfx.png" height="80%" width="80%" alt="Add a VM"/>
 <br />
 <br />
 We will install operating system at a later date.
 If you have a bootable ISO this is where you would set it up.
+Click next.
  <br/>
 <img src="https://i.imgur.com/Uz83nYj.png" height="80%" width="80%" alt="Add a VM"/>
 <br />
 <br />
 That's it, we're done!
 Simple, right?
-Click finished <br/>
+Click finished. <br/>
 <img src="https://i.imgur.com/hmKnSZM.png" height="60%" width="60%" alt="Add a VM"/>
 <br />
 <br />